sh01k/MeshRIR/docs/index.md

 # About MeshRIR
-MeshRIR is a dataset of acoustic room impulse responses (RIRs) on finely meshed grid points.
-Two sub-datasets are currently available: one is IRs in 3D cuboid region from a single source, and the other is IRs in 2D square region from array of 32 sources.
+MeshRIR is a dataset of acoustic room impulse responses (RIRs) at finely meshed grid points.
+Two subdatasets are currently available: one consists of IRs in a 3D cuboidal region from a single source, and the other consists of IRs in a 2D square region from an array of 32 sources.
 This dataset is suitable for evaluating sound field analysis and synthesis methods.

 <div style="text-align:center">
 <img src="./img/wave.gif" alt="wave" width="500">